Carlsans/cscsd/wordpress/readme.txt

 Requires PHP: 2.5.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html
+Contributors: carlsansfa
+Tags: covid, covid-19, statistic
+Tested up to: 5.4.1
+Stable tag: 1.1

+== Description ==
 This plugin allow you to display the latest covid statistics and previsions for the entire world using [covidstats] shortcode on the page where you want the stats to display.

-== Description ==

 Note that this plugin use third party data from my website.
 This data include the graphics that are generated each day by a R script and an up to date list of all the country, states/provinces and city.
 The data server keep an ip address list for statistic and security purpose only.